Mehdi1chouk/Portfolio_Mehdi_Chouk/README.md

-# 💼 Abhijeet's Portfolio Website
+# 💼 Mehdi chouk's Portfolio Website

 A modern, responsive personal portfolio website showcasing my work as a full-stack web developer.
 Built with HTML, CSS, JavaScript, Bootstrap, GSAP, and integrated with a stunning animated particle background.